Fort Pickering (Memphis, Tennessee): Meriwether Lewis

-On September 4, 1809, Meriwether Lewis, now the Governor of the Upper Louisiana Territory, left St. Louis for Washington, DC.
-He traveled to Fort Pickering by boat, intending to proceed down the Mississippi River to New Orleans and then Washington, DC by ship.
-Lewis arrived at Fort Pickering on September 15th, and commanding officer Captain Gilbert C. Russell immediately realized that the governor was ill and mentally unstable.
+On September 4, 1809, Meriwether Lewis, now the Governor of the Upper Louisiana Territory, left St. Louis for Washington, D.C.
+He traveled to Fort Pickering by boat, intending to proceed down the Mississippi River to New Orleans and then Washington, D.C., by ship.
+Lewis arrived at Fort Pickering on September 15, and commanding officer Captain Gilbert C. Russell immediately realized that the governor was ill and mentally unstable.
 He placed Lewis under house arrest, put him under the care of the surgeon’s mate W.C.
 Smith, and installed Lewis in his own quarters.
 After several days, Lewis's condition improved, and he was allowed to travel again.
 However, rumors of war with Britain, and, possibly, the thought of his journals from the Corps of Discovery falling into British hands, changed his travel plans.
-On September 29th, he left Fort Pickering, taking an overland route.
-Twelve days later, on October 11th, Lewis was found dead at Grinder's Stand on the Natchez Trace.
+On September 29, he left Fort Pickering, taking an overland route.
+Twelve days later, on October 11, Lewis was found dead at Grinder's Stand on the Natchez Trace.